New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Introduction

 \begin{thm} Let $N$ be an odd, square-free integer and $\phi\in\jkn$ be an $L^2$-normalized eigenform of all Hecke operators away from the level $N$.
 Then

 \end{thm} The main point behind the success (see subsection~\ref{key-point}) here is that even though one obtains an `extra' $v^{1/2}$ from $\displaystyle v^k |\phi|^2 \approx v^{k-1/2}|h|^2 \cdot v^{1/2} |\theta|^2$ after reduction to a convenient region (where $v \gg 1/N$), one still has some room to `absorb' the factor $v^{1/2}$ into the bounds for $h$ (via its Fourier expansion) and thus can proceed further.
 Note that the weight of $h$ is $k-1/2$.
-Without this feature, we wouldn't have been able to succeed, since the theta series doesn't decay with $N$ in the region $v \gg 1/N$.
-The reader might be curious why the same idea can't be used in the previous subsection: the answer is that the room available for a single $\phi$ is lost for the sum of squares, since this produces a factor $\approx N$ from the number of summands.
+Without this feature, we wouldn't have been able to succeed, since the theta series doesn't decay with $N$ when $v \approx 1/N$.
+The reader might be curious why the same idea can't be used in the previous subsection: the answer is that the room available for a single $\phi$ is lost when we consider the question on average, i.e., consider the sum of the squares, since this produces a factor $\approx N$ from the number of summands.

-The bulk of our calculations are focused on a single $\phi$ in Section~\ref{jacobi-supnorms}.
+The bulk of our calculations are focused on a single $\phi$ in Section~\ref{jacobi-sup-norms}.
 The average result follows along the same lines.
 We end this discussion with a conjecture. \begin{conj} Let $k \ge 4$ be even and $\phi\in\jkn$ be an $L^2$-normalized newform.
-Then for large $N$ and any $\epsilon>0$, one has $\norm{\phi}_\infty \ll_\epsilon N^{-1/2+\epsilon}$. \end{conj}
+Then for large $N$ and any $\epsilon>0$, one has $\norm{\phi}_\infty \ll_{k,\epsilon} N^{-1/2+\epsilon}$. \end{conj}